tableau/connector-plugin-sdk/docs/mcd.md

 As referenced above in the `<field>` element section, some `name` attribute values describe platform functionality.
 It is important that if the desired connector functionality matches any of the descriptions below then the names and values below must be used.

+If the field functionality does not match any of the descriptions below see 'Vendor Defined' section.

 Additionally there are a set of reserved `name` attribute values not documented at this time.
 Recommendations, documentation and enforcement coming soon.

 ### Endpoint